ertkjern/wine-lottery/README.md

 ## Firebase

-Firebase will give you both a database and authentication for free (for a while, see their own pricing model on their website).
+Firebase will give you both a database and authentication for free (see their own pricing model on their website when it will start costing money).
 When you have created a Firebase project and turned on email authentication, you can add the API keys you receive from firebase to the `environment.ts` file.

 Now you should be good to go.